kaylinpunotai/Heart-Disease-Classification/README.md

 # Heart Disease Ensemble Classification
  Practicing bagging and boosting with heart disease data.
-I compare linear regression, bagging, and boosting models then determine the most reasonable model to predict heart disease in patients.
+I compare logistic regression, bagging, and boosting models then determine the most reasonable model to predict heart disease in patients.

 # Dataset Notes
 This dataset was obtained form UC Irvine's machine learning repository.